 Blockchain developers implement what is known as “trusted nodes”.
-These are basically computers used as the initializers of the network.
-After that, every single new machine that connects to the network receives no information of it’s status up to that point.
+These are computers used as the initializers of the network.
+After that, every single new machine that connects to the network receives no information about it’s status up to that point.

 Blockchain Certification – Advanced Questions

 Now, let’s move on to some of the more advanced questions that are required to become a certified blockchain expert.
 These questions will simply require a bit more than what can be seen as common knowledge.
 The structure of the questions is likely to remain almost the same, yet you might be required to elaborate on your answers or think out of the box.